Rade58/songifly/README.md

 - spotify audio player logic

-Out of scope: everything else spotify; because building exact spotify clone requires time I do not have
+Out of scope:

+- everything else on spotify; because building exact spotify clone requires time I do not have.

 # State machines